 - Engagement over time

 The first metric that is so obvious that it can never be overlooked is your email list, i.e., the audience that you are trying to engage with.
 While larger numbers may seem better, that’s not always the case.

 In the words of Steve Jobs, “Quality is more important than quantity.
 One home run is much better than two doubles.”

 We recommend you maintain a high-quality list.
 A high-quality list would include actively involved people with up-to-date addresses; this will reduce bounce rates and drive up click-throughs.

-Think about it, when was the last time you updated your email list?
+Think about it, when was the last time you updated your email list, based on email clients?
 Would we be right to assume that it wasn’t recent?

 Did you know that on average, the quality of your email list goes down by 20% every year?

 But why does your email list decay so much?
 Well, people change email addresses, move organizations, or opt out of marketing campaigns.
 Not to forget, simple typos are an aspect that drives down the quality of your email lists.

 Go through your subscribers to search for typos and spelling errors (e.g., @gmial.com instead of @gmail.com).

 The list growth rate is an important metric to assess how successful your email list is.